straysheep-dev/straysheep-dev.github.io/docs/notes/unifi.md

 !!! abstract "Summary"

     Effectively, the Travel Router abstracts your local networking away from potentially hostile LANs but doesn't entirely remove the risks.
+If using it as a VPN tunnel + killswitch, it's maybe the best option out there for what it does.
+The only downsides are in its limited configurability (which could change with OS updates) and lack of any internal battery, even for moving to a new location (it will consume your phone's battery very fast if you're power it from your phone).

 <div class="grid cards" markdown>